Nehemiah: Book of Sirach

 The hymn in praise of the forefathers in the Book of Sirach mentions only Nehemiah (not Ezra) after Zerubbabel and Joshua, and praises him for his building activities in Sirach 49:13.

 In rabbinic literature

 One rabbinic text, or aggadah, identifies Nehemiah as Zerubbabel, with the latter being considered an epithet and indicating that he was born in Babylon.
 Another oral tradition, or mishnah, records that Nehemiah was blamed for seeming to boast (Neh. v.
 19 & xiii.
 31), and disparage his predecessors (Neh. v.
 15).
 This tradition asserts that his book was appended to the Book of Ezra, as a consequence, rather than being a separate book in its own right, as it is in the Christian Old Testament.
 The Baba Bathra records that Nehemiah completed the Book of Chronicles, which was said to have been written by Ezra.

 Veneration

-Nehemias is venerated in Catholic Church and Orthodox Church:
+Nehemias is venerated in the Catholic Church and the Orthodox Church: